 With what seems like sale after sale pushing tech prices to rock bottom, there's never been a better time to grab a cheap deal on an Apple iPad tablet.
-But with so many retailers offering sweet savings, how do you choose the iPad deal that's best for you?
+But with so many retailers offering sweet savings, and Amazon Prime Day coming up, how do you choose the iPad deal that's best for you?

 Well, that's where we come in folks.
 We've scoured the internet to find the best iPad deals and listed them below.
 Whether you're on the hunt for an ultra-slim iPad Air or a iPad Pro, we've got you covered.

 Apple recently unveiled the new iPad Pro 2021, including a range-topping version with a super-bright 12.9-inch Mini LED display and up to 2TB of storage.
 Prefer something cheaper?
 Make a beeline for our best tablet deals page for bargain Android and Fire tablets.

 Hurry!
 Amazon is offering a nice little discount on the very latest iPad Mini.
 The 7.9in screen is big enough for watching movies, while keeping the device small enough to carry around.
 Snap up this saving whilst you can.View Deal

 Apple Store savings: Get up to $580 trade-in value

 Swapping an old Apple device for new?
 Head straight to Apple.
 It will give you money off a new device when you trade in your old one.
 The big-ticket item is an iPad Pro, which could give you up to $580 in credit to spend on a new iPad.View Deal